Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 ## Canonical Implementation: Parcel NExT (2024)

+> Parcel NExT is a C# based hybrid-functional-procedural-logical-OOP graphical scripting platform designed for high-level automation and data analytics.

 This section documents a reference implementation, known as Parcel NExT, based on **latest version of .Net** (at the moment it's .Net 8).
 It includes complete suite of core engine, back end, front end, and domain specific libraries.

 ### Core Engine